jere-miah/AdjustFoodDecay/README.md

 ## Partiality
 The Partiality version of the mod requires:

-[Partiality 0.3.11](https://github.com/PartialityModding/PartialityLauncher/releases/tag/0.3.11 "Release Partiality 0.3.11") or [BepInEx Legacy](https://www.nexusmods.com/outward/mods/41?tab=files "Extended Quickslots upload of BepInEx") (The BepInEx upload from Extended Quickslots) with the [Partiality Wrapper](https://www.nexusmods.com/outward/mods/51 "Partiality Mod Wrapper for BepInEx")
+[Partiality 0.3.11](https://github.com/PartialityModding/PartialityLauncher/releases/tag/0.3.11 "Release Partiality 0.3.11") **-OR-** [BepInEx Legacy](https://www.nexusmods.com/outward/mods/41?tab=files "Extended Quickslots upload of BepInEx") (The BepInEx upload from Extended Quickslots) with the [Partiality Wrapper](https://www.nexusmods.com/outward/mods/51 "Partiality Mod Wrapper for BepInEx")

 NOTE: I have not tried the wrapper with BepInEx 5.0 RC1 Legacy to see if it works.